jbush001/NyuziProcessor/tests/compiler/README.md

 * Running the script with no arguments will run all programs in the directory.
 * Filenames that begin with _ are skipped (used for known failing cases)
-* If you set the environment variable USE_VERILATOR, it will use the hardware model instead of the functional simulator.
+* If you set the environment variable USE_VERILATOR, it will use the hardware model instead of the emulator.
 If a filename has "noverilator" in it somewhere, it won't be run in verilator
 * Setting USE_HOSTCC will build a host binary, useful for checking that the test is valid.
 A number of tests will fail in this configuration because they use intrinsics that exist only for this architecture.
 TODO: should make this output